xayanide/event-handler-loader/README.md

 ### 1. Creating Event Handlers

-Each event handler should be a JavaScript / TypeScript module with any file name that exports an object with the required properties: `name`, `isOnce`, `execute`.
+Each event handler should be a JavaScript/TypeScript module with any file name that exports an object with the required properties: `name`, `isOnce`, `execute`.

 With discord.js bot events as an example use case.